 Chill on a lake

 Sometimes you just want to let the world rock the stress out of you, like a baby in a cradle.
 Nothing wrong with that.
-You paddle down the Lemmenjoki River, in the heart of Finland’s largest national park, letting your muscles and the waves find a common rhythm.
+You paddle down the river that slices through the heart of Finland’s largest national park, letting your muscles and the waves find a common rhythm.
 When you can no longer hear the shore—or anything but the lapping of water against the side of the canoe—you can close your eyes and vibe for a while with the world.
 There’s no rush here, nothing to do or say or think.
 There’s just you and the water and the blue sky overhead.

 Hear the song of nature